$ oc adm upgrade channel <channel>

 Red Hat recommends upgrading to versions suggested by OpenShift Update Service only.
 For a minor version update, versions must be contiguous.
 Red Hat does not test updates to noncontiguous versions and cannot guarantee compatibility with earlier versions.

-fast-4.11 channel is updated with new and previous minor versions of 4.11 as soon as Red Hat declares the given version as a general availability release.
-As such, these releases are fully supported, are production quality, and have performed well while available as a release candidate in the
+fast-4.11 channel is updated with new versions of OpenShift Container Platform 4.11 as soon as Red Hat declares the version as a general availability (GA) release.
+As such, these releases are fully supported and purposed to be used in production environments.

 fast-4.11 channel contains releases as soon as their errata are published, releases are added to the